Hornbill201/HTML_notebooks/HTML5_Style_Guide.md

 # HTML5 Style Guide and Coding Conventions

+This is the note of HTML tutorial on w3schools.
+Link: https://www.w3schools.com/html/html5_syntax.asp

 ## HTML Coding Conventions

 Web developers are often uncertain about the coding style and syntax to use in HTML.